 1 | OculusSetup.exe;OculusClient.exe;OVRServiceLauncher.exe;OVRServer_x64.exe;OculusVR.exe;OculusCompatCheck.exe;CompatToolCommandLine.exe;OculusLogGatherer.exe;OVRLibrarian.exe;oculus-driver.exe;OVRLibraryService.exe;oculus-overlays.exe;OVRRedistributableInstaller.exe; |

-text box and select the local proxy port for SS.
+text box, then select the local proxy port for SS routing.

 DeviceType | r.ScreenPercentage |